-Strict priority: Packets in high priority class queue are sent first until the queue is empty Weighted ratio priority Class 3:2:1:0 = 4:3:2:1: four queues are served in 4:3:2:1 ratio Weighted ratio priority Class 3:2:1:0 = 5:3:1:1: four queues are served in 5:3:1:1 ratio Weighted ratio priority Class 3:2:1:0 = 1:1:1:1: four queues are served equally get any service (or egress bandwidth) when higher priority traffic is heavy for long time.
+- Strict priority: Packets in high priority class queue are sent first until the queue is empty - Weighted ratio priority Class 3:2:1:0 = 4:3:2:1 : four queues are served in 4:3:2:1 ratio - Weighted ratio priority Class 3:2:1:0 = 5:3:1:1 : four queues are served in 5:3:1:1 ratio - Weighted ratio priority Class 3:2:1:0 = 1:1:1:1:1: four queues are served equally

+Strict priority policy lets high priority class queue is served first until it is empty.
+Lower priority queue may not get any service (or egress bandwidth) when higher priority traffic is heavy for long time.
 Three weighted ratio policies are provided to resolve such problem.
 Four class queues are served in weighted round robin basis.
 Every priority class can get a guaranteed ratio for the egress bandwidth.